 Allied planning for a renewal of the Neuve Chapelle offensive had started as early as March, the concept being for the French to take the heights of the Lorette spur at Souchez.
 It was also planned that the French would capture Vimy Ridge whilst British and Indian troops would be used in support 15 miles to the north, towards the Aubers Ridge; unlike Vimy, this was a barely-discernable rise in the ground.
 The British would be attacking over the same area as they had in March.

 Above: The Aubers area.
-Click on the image??? here to view a more detailed map of the area
+Click here to view a more detailed map of the area (or click on the image above to see it in more detail)

 As the area below the Aubers Ridge was flat with a high water table, rather than trenches, both sides had built breastworks.
 The British attack in March had revealed to the Germans that their breastworks needed strengthening, and they had set about this task immediately.
 Extra belts of barbed wire were installed and the breastworks were reinforced to some 20 feet in thickness.
 Crucially, machine guns were also installed in embrasures in the breastworks - which were sited so as to sweep across No Man's Land.
 Behind the front lines the Germans built concrete bunkers which would be strong points in case of a British breakthrough.